 - Vegetarian-Friendly: Oshinko rolls are usually vegetarian, making them an excellent option for vegetarians or those looking to include more plant-based choices in their sushi selection.

-- Low in Calories: As a lighter sushi option, Oshinko rolls typically contain fewer calories than rolls with heavier fillings like tempura or cream cheese, making them a great choice for those watching their calorie intake.
+- Low in Calories: As a lighter sushi option, Oshinko rolls typically contain fewer calories than rolls with heavier fillings like tempura or cream cheese.
+This is a great choice for those watching their calorie intake.

-- Easy to Customize: While Oshinko Rolls usually contain pickled vegetables as the primary filling, there's room for creativity.
-Sushi chefs and home cooks can add other ingredients like avocado, shiso leaves, or even tempura flakes to customize the roll to their liking.
+- Easy to Customize: While this roll usually contains pickled vegetables as the primary filling, there’s room for creativity.
+You can add other ingredients like avocado, shiso leaves, or even tempura flakes to customize the roll to your liking.

-- Ideal for Sushi Beginners: The Oshinko Roll's straightforward and mild flavor profile can make it an excellent choice for those new to sushi or unsure about raw fish options.
+- Ideal for Sushi Beginners: The Oshinko roll’s straightforward and mild flavor profile can make it an excellent choice if you’re new to sushi making or unsure about using raw fish.

 Kitchen Tools

-- Sushi Bamboo Rolling Mat: also known as a sushi rolling mat or makisu, is a traditional tool used in Japanese cuisine to make sushi rolls.
-It is an essential utensil for sushi chefs and home cooks when preparing maki sushi, which are the cylindrical rolls with nori (seaweed) on the outside and rice and fillings on the inside.
-It allows the user to shape and roll the sushi ingredients tightly into a compact roll.
+- Sushi Bamboo Rolling Mat: a sushi rolling mat or makisu, is a traditional tool used in Japanese cuisine to make sushi rolls.
+It is an essential utensil when preparing maki sushi, consisting of cylindrical rolls with nori (seaweed) on the outside and rice and fillings on the inside.
+It allows you to tightly shape and roll the sushi ingredients into a compact roll.

 - Sharp knife: use a sharp knife to cut the sushi.
 Do not use a serrated knife.